-(Editor’s note: Below you will find the 47th entry in our “Story Behind the Story” series.
+(Editor’s note: Below you’ll find the 47th entry in our “Story Behind the Story” series.
 It was sent to us by E.A.
 “Ed” Aymar, who was born in Panama but now lives outside of Washington, D.C., with his wife and their small animal menagerie.
 Aymar’s first novel, I’ll Sleep When You’re Dead, was released late last year by Black Opal Books.
 The essay below supplies some background to that book.)

 No antihero is more exciting to me than a kick-ass vigilante.
 I love the concept of the good guy who goes bad, who fights a moral war against those without morals.
 As a kid, I devoured the cheesy violence of Mack Bolan and the Punisher comic books (the families of both protagonists had been killed by the mafia), and as I grew older, I kept searching for scarred heroes in literature.
 So it makes sense that my debut thriller, I’ll Sleep When You’re Dead, centers around Tom Starks, a widowed single parent desperate to avenge the murder of his wife.
 Unable to pull the trigger himself, Starks hires a pair of hit men (well, one is a hit woman) to do the job for him.
 But that job is soon botched, and Tom and his daughter inadvertently become the assassins’ new targets.